Let me paint a picture.

 It doesn’t matter whether you are uncomfortable with the term ‘menstruation’ or ‘bleeding from the vagina’, the reality is thousands of girls do not have hygienic, medically approved menstrual products to use.

-So to all of us, let us stop being comfortable and using politically correct terminology and get up and do something about it.
+And so to all of us, let us stop being uncomfortable and using politically correct terminology and get up and do something about it.

 Let’s fight for the provision of free pads to girls in Namibia!

 Let us support initiatives that provide pads to girls (like the SisterPads)